EventCity

-EventCity Limited was a conference, gala dinner and exhibition venue in Greater Manchester, England.
+EventCity Limited was a conference, gala dinner and exhibition venue in Greater Manchester, England, which was closed in 2021 and later demolished in 2022–2023.
 It opened in 2011 and was the largest event venue in the North of England, with four halls and a combined space of 28,000 m2.

+EventCity was located in TraffordCity, an entertainment and leisure destination.
+Adjacent to the Trafford Centre, junctions 9 and 10 of the M60 motorway and the Barton Dock Road tram stop are close by.
 It was closed during 2021 as a consequence of the COVID-19 pandemic.
 The plans for an alternative venue were also scrapped by the previous owners.

-EventCity was located in TraffordCity, an entertainment and leisure destination.
-Adjacent to the Trafford Centre, junctions 9 and 10 of the M60 motorway and the Barton Dock Road tram stop are close by.

 History

 The building was built in 1995 as a factory for Manchester Tobacco.
 Peel Group subsequently acquired the building from them and leased it to the retailer Argos who used the building as a warehouse.
 Once the lease expired, the building became the Museum of Museums from October 2010 to January 2011, when it was converted to its use for conferences and exhibitions.